hazelcast/hazelcast/hazelcast-documentation/src/StatisticsAPIPerNode.md

   System.out.println("number of publish operations = " + topicStatistics.getPublishOperationCount());
 ```

-Here are the list of metrics that can be accessed via `LocalTopicStats` object.
+Below is the list of metrics that can be accessed via `LocalTopicStats` object.

 ```java
   /**